roboticsoutreach/robohack-website/docs/kit/power-board.md

 Finally, there are connectors for external Start and On|Off switches.
 You may connect any latching switch for the On|Off switch, or a push-to-make button for the Start button.

 :::tip
-If you intend to use only the internal On|Off switch, a CamCon must be plugged into the On|Off connector with a wire connecting one pin to the other pin on the same connector.
+If you intend to use only the internal On|Off switch, a terminal block must be plugged into the On|Off connector with a wire connecting one pin to the other pin on the same connector.
 Your power board should already have one of these plugged in.
 :::

 ## Indicators